mg9/MorphAGram/README.md

 #### Transductive Segmentation:
 Use this mode to segment words that are already seen in the training data.<br/>
-This mode is only applicable when the prefixes, stems and suffixes are represented by either the same nonterminals or three different nonterminals.

 ###### Steps:
 \# Create a segmentation model given the PYAGS segmentation output.<br/>
 \# The step requires specifying which nonterminals to split on.<br/>
-\# In addition to generating the segmentation model, the step generates a human-readable segmentation output that can be directly used as the prediction input for the evaluation scripts used in the Morpho-Challenge shared task.<br/>
+\# In addition to generating the segmentation model, the step generates a human-readable segmentation output that can be directly used as the prediction input for the evaluation scripts used in the Morpho-Challenge shared task.
+However, this is only applicable when the prefixes, stems and suffixes are represented by the same nonterminal or three different nonterminals.<br/>
 `segmentation_model = parse_segmentation_output(segmentation_output_path, prefix_nonterminal, stem_nonterminal, suffix_nonterminal, segmentation_eval_output_path , min_word_length_to_segment)`<br/>
 \# Segment a white-space tokenized text string.<br/>
 `segmented_text = segment_text(text_to_segment, segmentation_model, morph_separator, stem_marker, whether_to_ignore_segmenting_nonfirst_capitalized_words, min_word_length_to_segment)`<br/>